rohanmr/rohanmr/README.md

 - 📫 How to reach me maindarkarrohan11@gmail.com

-- ⚡ Fun fact I love to draw, playing pc Games and travel
+- ⚡ Fun fact I love to draw, Playing PC Games and Travel

 - 📘 2024 goal are to be MERN Stack developer.